 I am still leaning how to master this one.
 I’m a chronic under packer of water.
 A good example of this, is when I did the Devils Dyke hike.
 I will admit that this was not the last time I didn’t take enough.

 I have recently started using this water bottle with a straw.
-It’s cheap and cheerful, and the straw is super convenient, not having to screw and unscrew a lid all the time.
+It’s cheap and cheerful, and the straw is super convenient, not having to screw and unscrew a lid all the time, which encourages me to drink.
 One alone, I find not to be enough, so if I remember (which I don’t always), I take 2.

 This flask from Stanley can carry just over 1L of water.
 It’s fully leakproof, and can keep your drink cold for up to 18h, or 2.5 days if iced!